 That’s why from one new mama to another, I have put together this complete list of baby-prep goodness to share with you.
 My hope is that my research insanity will help lead you to some decisions of your own as you prep to add a plus-one to your growing family!

 Disclosure: This post may contain affiliate links.
 If you find my content valuable and purchase through my links, I may make a small commission.
 It comes at no cost to you and helps me keep this blog going, so I can help you even more!
 I only recommend products I trust and/or use myself, and all opinions expressed are my own.
 Read full disclaimer here.

 Maybe you shared the news with some close friends or family.

 But keeping the news relatively quiet from coworkers and social media is still a tough secret to keep!
-You can’t feel the baby moving around yet, may not be having too much morning sickness just yet (hopefully!) … so it can take a minute to feel like the big lifestyle change it is going to be.
+You can’t feel the baby moving around yet.
+You may not be having too much morning sickness just yet, either (hopefully!)
+So, it can take a minute to feel like the big lifestyle change it is going to be.

 Starting a baby registry is one of the first steps that makes it feel real in the earliest stages of pregnancy.

 If you are overwhelmed trying to figure out what you need as first-time parents, here's a blog that I wrote just for you.
 It's a list of everything we registered for our bought along the way.
 I research everything like crazy.
 If you are looking for an “easy button” for your registry, feel free to copy mine.
-I even made a printable list for you over on that post.
+I even made a printable list for you over on baby registry essentials for new parents.